BingX Review 2026

 Best For:

-- Users who want to practice risk-free with a full demo account before committing funds
+- Copy trading beginners who want transparent trader statistics and a full demo mode before committing capital

 Skip If:

-- You are based in the United States or other restricted regions
+- You live in the United States, Canada, or Singapore (restricted regions)

-- You need full regulatory compliance from major bodies like the FCA, SEC, or BaFin
+- You require licensing from the FCA, SEC, or BaFin before trusting an exchange

-- You plan to store large amounts of crypto long-term rather than actively trade
+- You plan to hold large amounts on the exchange long-term rather than actively trade

 BingX Overview 2026: Social Trading for Everyone